olewsaa/Yacht-computer/pat/README.md

 Keep a copy of the script as it deletes itself when run, saves you from downloading it again if something goes wrong (as it often does).

+The pat config file need to have a vara section, I use the following:

  	"vara": {
    	"host": "localhost",
    	"cmdPort": 8300,